Converting Diagonal Field of View (FOV) to Horizontal FOV Litchi Utilities Logo

 Comparing Aspect Ratio to Tangents of FOVs

-As shown in the figure to the right, the tangent of half the FOV angle equals half of the image dimension (width, height, or diagonal) divided by the adjacent side of the projection triangle.
-Applying this relationship to both the diagonal and horizontal directions yields two equations that can be combined into one expression relating the FOV angles to the aspect ratio.
+As illustrated in the figure on the right, the tangent of half the FOV angle is equal to half of the image dimension (whether width, height, or diagonal) divided by the adjacent side of the projection triangle.
+By applying this principle to both diagonal and horizontal dimensions, two equations can be derived and combined into a single expression that relates the FOV angles to the aspect ratio.

-This equation can then be rearranged to solve for horizontal FOV (FOVhoriz) given the diagonal FOV (FOVdiag) and the aspect ratio parameters, as demonstrated in the figure.
+This expression can then be rearranged to calculate the horizontal FOV (FOVhoriz) based on the diagonal FOV (FOVdiag) and the aspect ratio parameters, as shown in the figure.

-A similar process can be used to convert between the diagonal FOV of a 4:3 (or 3:2) photo format and the equivalent diagonal FOV of a 16:9 video format.
-In this conversion, the horizontal FOV remains constant, while the vertical FOV and diagonal FOV adjust to match the new aspect ratio used in video capture.
+A similar method can be employed to convert the diagonal FOV of a 4:3 (or 3:2) photo format to the equivalent diagonal FOV of a 16:9 video format.
+In this conversion, the horizontal FOV remains unchanged, while the vertical FOV and diagonal FOV are adjusted to align with the new aspect ratio used in video production.

 Horizontal/Vertical FOV Calculation Tools